DW01/traktor-docs/engine/input.md

 input:isKeyDown("Escape")
 ```

-**isKeyDown** is for continuous actions like movement—while W is held, keep moving forward. **wasKeyPressed** is for discrete actions like jumping—you want to jump once per press, not every frame while the button is held. **wasKeyReleased** is for actions that happen when you let go, like releasing a charged shot.
+**isKeyDown** is for continuous actions like movement.
+While W is held, keep moving forward. **wasKeyPressed** is for discrete actions like jumping.
+You want to jump once per press, not every frame while the button is held. **wasKeyReleased** is for actions that happen when you let go, like releasing a charged shot.

 ## Mouse Input: Position, Movement, and Clicks